 - Absence of resource provision for specific assistance at the national, regional and local levels.
-As a result, there is a lack of suitable rehabilitation, education and training; - Conditions of extreme poverty that affect people with low vision and their families and are an obstacle to adequate rehabilitation, education and capacity-building.
-The very scant resources available are used to cover basic needs, and a lack of knowledge regarding the specific needs caused by blindness prevents parents and tutors from bringing their children to specialised centres; - Isolating circumstances that make it difficult to access information regarding centres, associations and the existing possibilities in the fields of rehabilitation, education and training; - Social prejudices, according to which blindness is sometimes understood as a stigma, particularly in rural areas; - Weakness within the associative network, which makes it difficult to roll out suitable support projects in education, rehabilitation and capacity-building; - Physical barriers and barriers imposed by social prejudices, which impede access to education and employment.
+As a result, there is a lack of suitable rehabilitation, education and training. - Extreme poverty conditions that affect people with visual disabilities and their families, which constitute an obstacle for their adequate rehabilitation, education and capacity-building.
+The very few resources available are used to cover basic needs, and the lack of knowledge regarding the specific needs deriving from blindness, prevents parents and tutors from bringing their children to specialised centres.

+- Circumstances of isolation that make difficult the access to information regarding centres, associations and the existing possibilities in the fields of rehabilitation, education and training. - Social prejudices, according to which blindness is sometimes understood as a stigma, particularly in rural areas. - Lack of strength of the associative network, which makes difficult the implementation of adequate support projects in education, rehabilitation and capacity-building. - Physical barriers and barriers imposed by social prejudices, which impede access to education and employment.

-The combination of these factors explains how Latin American people with visual disabilities often have to face precarious life conditions or circumstances, making professional and personal development more difficult.
+The combination of these factors explains how Latin American people with visual disabilities often have to face precarious life conditions or circumstances, making their professional and personal development more difficult.

-FOAL strives to fill the gaps in this social sector's educational and employment needs, as it is the only sustainable way through which they can have a decent opportunity for economic independence and social integration.
-FOAL does so by taking into account the multi-faceted nature of the concept of poverty which, according to the UN, represents "an integral concept that includes economic, social, political and cultural aspects".
+FOAL works to cover this social sector's educational and employment needs, as it is the only sustainable way through which they can have a respectful opportunity for economic independence and social integration.
+FOAL does so by taking into account the polyhedral nature of the concept of poverty which, as the UN defines, represents "an integral concept that includes economic, social, political and cultural aspects".